privacybot-berkeley/privacybot/README.md

 #### 1. Run the following commands in the second terminal to navigate to the `app/PB_UI` folder

 `$ cd app`

 `$ cd PB_UI`

 #### 2. Check to make sure node and npm is correctly installed

 `$ node -v`

 `$ npm -v`

 #### 3. Install the required packages using npm install.
 Fix any vulnerabilities found.

 `$ npm install`

 `$ npm audit fix`

 #### 4. Start the React Application by running the below commands.
 This may take a moment.

 `$ npm run build`

 `$ npm start`

 #### 5. PrivacyBot will now be running on your local machine.
-You will now be able to use it to submit your data deletion requests!
-This will include authenticating your gmail account after the form is submitted.
+You will now be able to fill in the required details on the browser form that is opened by the above React commands.
+Once the required details are filled in and your GMAIL account is authenticated successfully, PrivacyBot will automatically send data deletion requests to the chosen list of data brokers!
+Yay!

 #### 6. Remove access to PrivacyBot from your Gmail account